SpicyBagpipes/KJW_MedicalExpansion/scriptingguidelines.md

 #### Q: What if I want to create a new module?
 *A:* Please refer to KJW or one of his minions before doing so.
 Modules must be properly planned with a wide feature set that is relevant to the module.

+#### Q: Do I need to cite sources?
+*A:* For obscure or difficult to verify facts, yes.
+Do not create functionality that is not evidenced by papers and/or **evidence** of real world incidents.

 ---

 ## Scripting Conventions